Gideon-tech/DSA_Assignments25/Traverse/README.md

 This project demonstrates the concept of array traversal in the C programming language.
 The program stores five integer elements in an array and uses a `for` loop to iterate through the array elements, printing each element alongside its index.

 ## Prerequisites
-- Basic understanding of C programming
 - Installed C compiler (e.g., GCC)
+- Understanding of arrays implementation
+- Understading the use of a for loop to iterate through an array

 ## Code Overview
 ```c